JetBrains/kotlin-web-site/docs/topics/cross-platform-mobile-development.md

 #### 2. Time savings

 Due to code reusability, cross-platform applications require less code, and when it comes to coding, less code is more.
 Time is saved because you do not have to write as much code.
-Additionally, with fewer lines of code, there’s less room for bugs to emerge, resulting in less time spent testing and maintaining your code.
+Additionally, with fewer lines of code, there's less room for bugs to emerge, resulting in less time spent testing and maintaining your code.

 #### 3. Effective resource management